The Legend of the Watchful Spirits: The Thread Between Worlds

 • • Healing is a journey, not a destination

-• • Silence can contain answers
+• • Silence can hold answers

 It also teaches that we are never truly alone.